Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 open and loud on your journey.
 Feedback is critical.

 This Getting Started series is broken up into multiple parts.
-This first part covers the terms and runtime structure.
+This first part covers the terminology and runtime structure.
 It is okay if you do not understand everything in this part or choose to skim through it.
 The remaining parts will guide you through the process of configuring and animating a character as an entity.

 ## Minimum Requirements